LLNL/merlin/docs/source/modules/run_simulation/run_simulation.rst

 Introduction
 ++++++++++++

 We aim to do a parameter study on the lid-driven cavity problem.
-We are specifically interested in predicting the average velocity squared (as a proxy for energy) as well as the average enstrophy of the fluid in steady state from the initial conditions lidspeed and fluid viscosity.

-**TODO: insert image/image with important details**

 .. list-table::